tbpaolini/imgconceal/README.md

 All options:

-  -c, --check=IMAGE          Check if a given JPEG or PNG image contains data
+  -c, --check=IMAGE          Check if a given JPEG, PNG or WebP image contains
-                             hidden by this program, and estimate how much data can still be hidden on the image.
+                             data hidden by this program, and estimate how much data can still be hidden on the image.
 If a password was used to hide the data, you should also use the '--password' option.
   -e, --extract=IMAGE        Extracts from the cover image the files that were
-                             hidden on it by this program.The extracted files will have the same names and timestamps as when they were hidden.
+                             hidden on it by this program.
+The extracted files will have the same names and timestamps as when they were hidden.
+You can also use the '--output' option to specify the folder where the files are extracted into.
   -h, --hide=FILE            Path to the file being hidden in the cover image.
                              This option can be specified multiple times in order to hide more than one file.
 You can also